sandeeppanda92/aib-data/md/careers/senior-software-engineer-ethermint.md

 * An exciting role building open source software.
 * Flexible work schedule.
 * Travel stipend for conferences and in person collaboration.
-* 4 weeks of paid vacation.
+* At least 4 weeks of paid vacation.
 * Very competitive salary, including equity.

 ## How to apply: